NeuronSphere/hmd-tmpl-modeler/docs/perspectives.rst

 Perspectives
 --------------
 Perspectives are the named visual display variations used in Modeler to adapt the user experience to a more specific data modeling paradigm.

+Different roles in an organization will use different perspectives to update the relevant parts of a model based on the project and technology chosen.

+Examples include:

-For instance, there is a "Base SQL table" perspective that allows adding metadata about tables and SQL datatypes to entity attributes.
+*  There is a "Base SQL" perspective that allows adding metadata about tables and SQL datatypes to entities and their attributes.

-A programmer might want to generate python dataclasses or pydantic models using the python-dataclass and python-pydandic perspectives respectively.
+*  A programmer might want to generate python dataclasses or pydantic models using the python-dataclass and python-pydandic perspectives respectively.
+*  A data quality perspective allows logical constraint capture, while perspectives allow seeing the implementation in multiple manifestations.
+We'd like to see that an attribute will materialize as "Not Null" in a database, but will have a similar constraint declaration in programatic data models and APIs based on the same conceptual model.
+*  We might add a perspective for a particular company or project to allow collaboration on additional data governance metadata that can be output into custom documentation or downstream systems.

+In a *SQL Centric* modeling paradigm, we pass from *Conceptual Modeling* into *Logical Modeling* and then *Physical Modeling*.
+Perspectives on a base conceptual model allows this progression, but also allows similar progressions into other modeling paradigms.

+What does this look like?
+We can have a discussion about a few new entities and attribute changes in a data model, and then percolate those changes through multiple technology stakeholders for feedback, and instantiate any collection of custom data models into git for further analysis.

 Entity Graph Overall Display
 ++++++++++++++++++++++++++++++